 Oracle Certified Professional, MySQL 5.7 Database Administrator

 Oracle University offers some of the best IT certification programs.
 They offer admin certifications for different skill levels, with more experience and knowledge required the higher you go.
-They test you on your overall MySQL database admin skills, including your ability to install, optimize, and monitor MYSQL servers efficiently.
+They test you on your overall MySQL database admin skills, including your ability to install, optimize, and monitor MySQL servers efficiently.

 Keep in mind that Oracle also offers database developer certifications, if that’s more your speed.